 - 10 year battery never needs replacing

-- Easy DIY install (no wiring required)
+- Easy DIY install (no electrician required)

 - Complies with QLD smoke alarm laws